PremiereGlobal/stim/docs/DEPLOY.md

               value: myapp
 ```

-The `spec` section is a special section that can be build in a hierarchical fashion.
-There are three levels which it can be set:
+The `spec` section is a special section that can be built hierarchically.
+There are three levels which can be set:

 1. [Global](#global) level.
 This will apply to all environments and instances.
 2. [Environment](#environment) level.
 This will apply to all instances within an environment.
 This will override any conflicting global-level specs.